 The principle of adoption is taught in the Bible.
-Paul applies the term “adoption” to Christians because God treats them as His own sons, even though by nature they were strangers and enemies (Rom.
-5:10; Col. 1:21; Ephesians 1:5).
-This implies that, since we by nature had no claim on God, His act of adopting us is one of pure love (John 3:16).
-As adopted sons, we are now under His protection and care and that, in loving gratitude, we ought to manifest the spirit of children in willingly obeying Him in all things (Romans 8:12).
+Paul applies the term “adoption” to Christians because God treats them as His own children, even though by nature they were strangers and enemies (Romans 5:8, 10; Colossians 1:21).
+This implies that we by nature had no claim on God.
+Instead, His act of adopting us is one of pure love (John 3:16).
+Paul wrote, “For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father’” (Romans 8:15).

 In His service,